ChristopherA/self/README.md

 ## Recent Books

-I am co-author with Shannon Appelcline of [“Meeples Together: How and Why Cooperative Board Games Work”,](https://www.meeplestogether.com/) a book on the practice, design and theory of cooperative games, best exemplified by games like Pandemic, Hanabi, Arkham Horror, and Gloomhaven.
-We had a successful [Kickstarter](https://www.kickstarter.com/projects/jefftidball/meeples-together-how-and-why-cooperative-board-gam) in late 2018 and the book will be [available](https://meeples-together.backerkit.com/hosted_preorders) to the public in March of 2019.
-We are working on a sequel on the topic of collaborative play for publication in 2020.
+> I am co-author with Shannon Appelcline of [“Meeples Together: How and Why Cooperative Board Games Work”,](https://www.meeplestogether.com/about) a book on the practice, design and theory of cooperative games, best exemplified by games like Pandemic, Hanabi, Arkham Horror, and Gloomhaven.
+We had a successful [Kickstarter](https://www.kickstarter.com/projects/jefftidball/meeples-together-how-and-why-cooperative-board-gam) in late 2018 and the book is available from [GamePlayWright](https://gameplaywright.net/books/meeples-together/) and many book sites like [Amazon](https://www.amazon.com/Meeples-Together-Cooperative-Games-Work-ebook/dp/B07PBTKG3K) since March of 2019.
+We are working on a sequel on the topic of collaborative play for possible publication in 2021, with a third on collaborative work in 2023.

 I was also co-author with Shannon on some of the first books on iOS Development, which now are out-of-date.
 They were [“iPhone in Action: Introduction to Web and SDK Development”](https://www.manning.com/books/iphone-in-action), [“iPhone and iPad in Action”](https://www.manning.com/books/iphone-and-ipad-in-action), and [”iOS4 in Action“](https://www.manning.com/books/ios-4-in-action).
 We were not involved in the 2015 version of the book [“iOS 7 in Action”](https://www.manning.com/books/ios-7-in-action) though much of the book was derived from our earlier works.
 As we are now at iOS version 12 I can't currently recommend any of these editions.